 - Dress accordingly.
 Most charters embark in the wee hours before or just as the sun begins its ascent.
 In the wet and windy morning, it can get downright chilly on the water.
 Wear a breathable long-sleeved shirt, which not only helps with the early morning chill but will also save your arms from being burnt to a crisp.

 - Polarized shades are a must.
-Fishing the flats isn't not just about knowing the waters but seeing the fish.
+Fishing the flats is not just about knowing the waters but seeing the fish.
 Though it may seem like these fly fishermen are simply casting about willy-nilly, there is a method to the madness, and seeing is half the battle.
 Costa Del Mar shades are made for fishing.
 They come in a wide range of styles, shades and hues; choose a set that fits you.
 The Zane ($139-$249) is an appropriate pair if picking up a pair specifically for flatwater fishing in Islamorada: They're named after Zane Grey reef, which gets its name from author and famed fisherman Zane Grey, who took up residence on Long Key, right around milemarker 66.

 - Look for tails, everywhere.
 Don’t be surprised to see a tail trailing along in skinny water near shore—head on a swivel.